 If one of the kids ever forgot to put the lid back on the ice cream properly before returning it to the freezer, you’ll be very familiar with a kind of frost that forms on its surface.

 These ice crystals are a type of freezer burn, and although it won’t make your food dangerous to eat, it definitely won’t help it taste any better.

-Freezer burn dulls flavours, drys textures, causes discolouration, and given enough time, can make fish smell off.
+Freezer burn dulls flavors, drys textures, causes discoloration and given enough time, can make fish smell off.

 Generally, vacuum-sealed food holds up a lot better in the freezer than anything that’s just been wrapped in plastic or cling film.

-A tight seal around your fish excludes oxygen and stops your fish from dehydrating, losing moisture to the air, and shrivelling up.
+A tight seal around your fish excludes oxygen and stops your fish from dehydrating, losing moisture to the air, and shriveling up.